ToledoFNB/manual/docs/signup.md

 # Managing the sign-up sheets

-We currently use [VolunteerSignup](https://volunteersignup.org/) to allow people to volunteer for tasks at our cooking events.
+We currently use [VolunteerSignup](https://volunteersignup.org/) to allow people to sign up for tasks at our cooking events, which helps us to know if we'll have enough people to run the events (in theory).
 Since about 2022-09, [John Clark](mailto:john.l.clark@gmail.com) has been managing the sign-up sheets.

 VolunteerSignup requires users to create a new sign-up sheet for each event, so currently John sets up the sign-up sheet early each week for the upcoming Thursday cooking event.